Frequently Asked Questions

 Because Te Kura is not an exam centre school, you'll need approval from a secondary school in your local community to sit your end of year exams there.

-• Te Kura must receive online approval from your exam centre school before the deadline to ensure we can officially register your end of year exams.
+• Te Kura must receive online approval from your exam centre school before the deadline advised on your NCEA Registration instructions to ensure we can officially register your end of year exams.

 • Your chosen exam centre school must offer all the exam sessions you wish to sit as your end of year exams must be sat at the same school.